husainm97/quant-lab-alpha/README.md

 **Implemented**

 - Automatic currency detection via Yahoo Finance metadata
-- FX normalization to USD for cross-currency portfolios
+- FX normalisation to USD for cross-currency portfolios
 - Seamless integration into FF5 analysis and Monte Carlo simulations

 ---

 ## Assumptions and Limitations

-As a toolkit designed to study financial theory, several regional, institutional, and broker-dependent real-world effects are intentionally excluded.
-This simplifies interpretation but may deviate from realizable outcomes.
+To maintain interpretability and analytical clarity, several regional, institutional, and broker-dependent real-world effects are intentionally excluded:

 Key limitations include:

 - All assets are converted to USD to enable cross-currency factor regressions
 - Portfolio weights are assumed to remain constant (rebalancing planned)
+- Transaction costs are not modelled
-- Leverage multipliers are static; real-world borrowing constraints are not modeled
+- Leverage multipliers are static; real-world borrowing constraints are not modelled
 - Assets with short histories may be extended using FF5-based synthetic returns
-- Taxes are **not** modeled; withdrawals represent spending *plus* taxes
+- Taxes are **not** modelled; withdrawals represent spending *plus* taxes
-- The Markowitz optimizer uses randomized sampling; direct solvers (e.g. `pypfopt`) would be more robust
+- The Markowitz optimiser uses randomised sampling; direct solvers (e.g. `pypfopt`) would be more robust
 - Market data is sourced from Yahoo Finance; additional providers are planned

+This simplifies interpretation but may deviate from realisable outcomes.

 ---

-## Realism Update™ (In Development)
+## Realism Update (In Development)

-Features that materially increase realism but are intentionally separated to keep the core engine clean and interpretable:
+Features that materially increase realism but are currently separated from the core engine:

 - **Portfolio rebalancing**
 - **Inflation-adjusted withdrawals**